pingcap/docs/ticdc/ticdc-avro-protocol.md

 ## Use Avro

 When using Message Queue (MQ) as downstream sink, you can specify Avro in `sink-uri`.
-TiCDC wraps Avro Messages with events as the basic unit and sends TiDB DML events downstream.
+TiCDC captures TiDB DML events and creates Avro messages from them, send these events downstream.
 When Avro detects a schema change, it registers the latest schema with Schema Registry.

 The following is a configuration example using Avro: